IbrahimGHARBI10/Follow_the_flow_of_raw_materials/README.md

-This project allow the manager to follow the flow of raw mmaterials.
+This project allows the manager to follow the flow of raw materials.
 It is developed by the framework Django using python of course.
-Many conditions are included to help the worker for example to know a lot details of a batch.
+Many conditions are included to help the worker for example to know a lot of details of a batch.